THU-EarthInformationScienceLab/CAFE2_PORTAL/README.md

 # CAFE_PORTAL
 To see detailed information about CAFE, please check the [wiki page](https://github.com/THU-EarthInformationScienceLab/CAFE_NODE/wiki).
 ##Before Installing CAFE PORTAL
 `Notice`: This package can be installed in any web server.
-You can deploy this package either on Windows paltform or in Linux platform.
+You can deploy this package either on Windows paltform or on Linux platform.
 To ensure the application work correctly, following procedures have to be conducted before your installation:
 ######1.
 Installing MySQL Server and Client (http://www.mysql.com/downloads/ )
 ```Bash
 sudo apt-get install mysql-server mysql-client  #For Ubuntu 12.04